hnb-rabear/excel-to-unity/README.md

 - **Export IDs:** export IDs sheets to C# files.
 - **Export Constants:** export Constants sheets to C# files.
 - **Export Localization:** export Localization Data and corresponding Localization Component, Localization API.
-- **Export JSON:** export Data Table sheets to JSON data.
+- **Export Json:** export Data Table sheets to JSON Data.

 Settings:

 - **Data File:** enter the address of the excel file containing the Static Database.
 - **Separate Constants:** select this option if you want to export _[%IDs]_ and _[%Constants]_ sheets to separate C# files, with file names structured as _[SheetName] + IDs.cs_ and _[SheetName] + Constants.cs_.
 - **Encrypt Data:** select this option if you want to encrypt JSON Data exported from Data Table.
-- **Merge JSONs:** select this option if you want to export all Data Tables to a single JSON file.
-The JSON file name will be the excel file name or a custom name in the adjacent TextBox.
+- **Merge Jsons:** select this option if you want to export all Data Tables to a single json file.
+The json file name will be the excel file name or a custom name in the adjacent TextBox.

 Display information: